 This Agency has received the subject workplan prepared by Leighton and Associates, Inc. (environmental consultant for MILAN REI X, LLC (Milan)) to comply with the Stipulated Notice and Order (N&O) agreed between the OCHCA - Environmental Health Division and Milan finalized on June 16, 2022.
-Milan is required to prepare and submit a workplan as mandated by Section 5 of the Stipulated N&O. The workplan has been prepared to address the requirements for analytical testing and evaluation of on-site stockpiled solid waste in preparation of a report to determine if the stockpiles are contaminated or not and can be re-used for any proposed future development at the site.
+Milan is required to prepare and submit a workplan as mandated by Sections 3 and 4 of the Stipulated N&O. The workplan has been prepared to address the requirements for analytical testing of subgrade soil and for determining the boundaries of waste units if any are identified to be located at the site by geotechnical evaluation for collecting field data to quantify site conditions.

-Based on the review, the proposed workplan is not acceptable at this time and this Agency has the following overall comments that must be addressed:
+Based on the review, the proposed workplan is not acceptable at this time and this Agency has the following comments that must be addressed: